bbabb@ubalt.edu

 Therapeutic Jurisprudence

-Babb received a University System of Maryland Regents' Award for Outstanding Public Service in 1999 and the Benjamin L. Cardin Distinguished Service Award from the Maryland Legal Services Corporation in 1998.
-Three years prior to that, she received the Women's Law Center's Rosalyn B. Bell Award for Outstanding Contribution in the Field of Family Law.
-Babb received the law school's Full-Time Faculty Outstanding Teaching Award in 2001 and the James P. May Excellence in Teaching Award in 1996.
+She was designated a Human Rights and Justice Champion by Maryland Legal Aid in 2011.
+She received a University System of Maryland Regents' Award for Outstanding Public Service in 1999 and the first Benjamin L. Cardin Distinguished Service Award from the Maryland Legal Services Corporation in 1998.
+In 1995, she received the Women's Law Center's Rosalyn B. Bell Award for Outstanding Contribution in the Field of Family Law.
+Babb received the law school's FullTime Faculty Outstanding Teaching Award in 2001 and the James P. May Excellence in Teaching Award in 1996.

 Babb is a member of the New York and Maryland bars.